Alilujian/Credit_Risk_Analysis/README.md

 ## Summary
+The "pre" column in the classification report tells us the precision of the prediction, while "rec" indicates the sensitivity of the dataset.
+"F1" score tells the percentage of correct positive prediction.
 From the above result, it's clear to see that all the models perform a weak precision in determining the high credit risk.
+The Easy Ensmbel AdaBoost Classifier did improve in the accuracy score and sensitivity, but the low precision shows there are still alot wrong prediction occurs.
 So that I would not recommend the bank to use the models to predict credit risk.